kamyashethia/SQLForThePotterhead/Joins.md

 (2 rows)
 ```

-Let's step through this query.
+We have the data we need -- let's step through this query.

-1. `SELECT wizard.name, pet.name` : We want to select just two fields, the name of the pet, and the name of the wizard.
+1. `SELECT wizard.name, pet.name` : We want to select just two fields; the name of the pet, and the name of the wizard.
 2. `FROM pet` : pet is our first table, or the table to the left
 3. `JOIN wizard` :  When we don't specify a type of join, it is assumed we want to run an inner join
 4. `ON wizard.id = pet.owner_id` : The ON clause